Welcome! I am a macroeconomist interested in economic growth and labor economics.

 Working Papers

-Abstract: We build a quantitative theory of income growth, the increase in life expectancy in the last two centuries, and the emergence and expansion of a modern health sector in the 20th century.
-To do so, we develop a two-sector overlapping generations model with endogenous and directed technical change in which income growth, life expectancy, and technological progress in the health sector and the final goods sector, as well as relative price of health goods are jointly determined in general equilibrium.
-The model interprets the facts as three phases of a dynamic equilibrium in which households are initially poor and the quality-adjusted price of health goods is prohibitively high so that demand for health goods is zero, life is short and life expectancy stagnant.
-As income grows, fueled by technological progress, households start consuming basic health goods, life expectancy starts to rise, and directed technological progress eventually, with a delay of ca. 100 years, leads to the emergence and expansion of a modern health sector.
-We find that approximately 30% of the increase in life expectancy from 1940 onward can be attributed to the modern health sector, suggesting that the increased expenditures on basic health goods (e.g., better food and hygiene) played a major role in the expansion of life expectancy even in the 20th century.
-We decompose the increase in the relative price of health goods into two components: rising household demand for health goods relative to final goods; and productivity growth in the modern health sector relative to the final goods sector, driven by endogenous technological progress.
-We show that between 1940 and 1980, both components contribute roughly half of the overall increase in the health price, but after 1980, technological progress in the modern health sector accelerates and becomes the dominant force.
+We build a unified quantitative theory of increasing life expectancy and income growth in the last two centuries, and the emergence and expansion of a modern health sector in the 20th century.
+To do so, we develop a two-sector overlapping generations model with endogenous and directed technical change in which income growth, life expectancy, the size of and technological progress in the health and the final goods sector are jointly determined in general equilibrium.
+The model interprets the historical record as three phases of a dynamic equilibrium in which households are initially poor and the quality-adjusted price of health goods is prohibitively high so that demand for them is non-existent, and life expectancy is short and stagnant.
+As technological progress starts to fuel income growth, households commence consuming basic health goods (such as a better diet and basic domestic hygiene), remaining life expectancy at age 20 starts to rise in the first half of the 19th century.
+100 years later, further directed technological progress eventually leads to the emergence (in ca. 1940) and then the expansion of a modern health sector.
+In counterfactual analyses the model suggests that about 20% of the life-expectancy gains between 1940 and 2020 are attributed to increased spending in the modern health sector.
+Furthermore, public spending on health, in the form of subsidies to health R&D during WW II and subsequently, due to the emergence of Medicare, plays a major role in the kickoff of the modern health sector during WWII and its expansion afterwards.

 Publications